Cameron Tucker: Atlanta Pit Bull Owner Arrested After Dogs Kill One Child And Gravely Injure Another

 Neighbors of Tucker’s, including one Angie Smith, were said to been among the first to respond to the dire scene.

-“I [ran] up on the girl, [and] she had been mauled very badly,” Smith relayed to WSB-2. “[I felt like] there was nothing that I could do.
+“I [ran] up on the girl, [and] she had been mauled very badly,” Smith relayed to WSB-2.

-Resident Shamonte Clayton, who also lives on Gideons Drive, where the incident took place, said that after the attack, he followed one of the dogs back toward a porch of an abandoned home, where three other children — including Logan Braatz — had seemingly ran away to in hopes of getting away from the vicious animals.
+Resident Shamonte Clayton, who also lives on Gideons Drive, where the incident took place, said that after the attack, he followed one of the dogs back toward a porch of an abandoned home, where three other children — including Logan Braatz — had seemingly run away to in hopes of getting away from the vicious animals.

 “As I [got] to the end of the street, I [saw] the child’s unconscious body laying in the middle of [it],” he remarked.